yuwzho/acme-fitness-store/CONTRIBUTING.md

 VMware uses GitHub and accepts code contributions via [pull requests](https://help.github.com/articles/using-pull-requests).
 If you wish to contribute code and you have not signed our contributor license agreement (CLA), our bot will update the issue when you open a Pull Request.
-For any questions about the CLA process, please refer to our [FAQ](https://cla.vmware.com/faq).

 Follow these steps to make a contribution to any of our open source repositories: